rarimo/unforgettable-docs/docs/sdk/advanced/architecture.md

 - Each SDK instance is independent
 - No persistent storage required
-- Fresh key pair for each recovery session
+- Fresh encryption key pair for each recovery session
 - Prevents key reuse vulnerabilities

 ### 4. Fail-Safe Defaults